 Ten POWs on the detail worked as mechanics at a Japanese garage repairing trucks, while the remaining POWs were divided into two detachments of 150 men each.
 The POWs referred to these detachments as A Company and B Company.
 Since they were clearing a jungle, trees had to be removed.
 This was done by the POWs taking turns chopping down the trees and then removing the stumps.
 The Japanese expected the prisoners to do the work with picks, shovels, and wheelbarrows.
 It took the POWs about a year to clear the area for the airfield.

-New POWs arrived regularly and it appears he was one of the replacements.
+The work was so hard that POWs were returned to Manila regularly and new POWs arrived regularly. and new POWs arrived regularly.
 The POWs worked under a scorching sun with inadequate food, water, and clothing.
+Meals for the POWs were boiled rice.
+The Japanese did not provide any utensils for the POWs to use to eat, so the rice was put into their hands.
+If the Filipinos tried to give the POWs food, they were killed.
 The POWs worked in tidal water that was alive with jellyfish.
 They also unloaded bags of cement from the holds of ships and were given nothing to drink although the air was full of dust from the cement.
 What made the situation worse was that the officers were not required to work which caused resentment between the enlisted men and them.
 To get out of work, POWs paid other POWs two cigarettes to break their arms.

 In December 1942, six POWs had been in communication with a Filipino.
 When the man was caught, he was tortured until he gave up the names of the Americans he had been communicating with.
 The POWs were taken to trees in the POW camp and had their arms stretched and tied around the trees.
 They were then beaten with a small metal wire whip across the small of their backs.